 3.2.1 Revenue budgets and capital programmes are approved as cash-limited allocations.
 The presumption is that service budgets and capital programmes will not be supplemented.
-Any exception to that presumption is the responsibility of the Cabinet Member for Finance and Resources on receiving advice from the Director of Finance, Performance and Procurement.
+Any exception to that presumption and the use of the contingency allocations is the responsibility of the Cabinet Member for Finance and Property on receiving advice from the Director of Finance and Support Services.